lewiskk016/RiskManager/Readme.md

 5. Adjust the input parameters (`riskPercentage` and `maxLeverage`) according to your trading preferences and broker requirements.
 6. The EA will automatically manage risk by calculating lot size, placing buy orders with stop loss, and ensuring leverage compliance.

+## Parameters

+- `riskPercentage`: The percentage of account balance to risk per trade.
+- `maxLeverage`: The maximum leverage allowed for trading.
+Trading will be halted if the leverage exceeds this limit.